Can I study Art Psychotherapy full time or part-time?

-The MA Art Psychotherapy is offered part time over three years.
-As it is a clinical and professional training and there are many elements to the course both theoretical and practical, three years are needed to assimilate the academic and experiential work.
+The MA Art Psychotherapy is offered part-time over three years.
+As it is clinical and professional training and there are many elements to the course both theoretical and practical, three years are needed to assimilate the academic and experiential work.

 What experience do I need to apply for the course?